REGN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Regeneron Pharmaceuticals, Inc. Investors With Substantial Losses Have Opportuni...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Regeneron securities between November 2, 2023 and October 30, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/REGN.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Regeneron securities between November 2, 2023 and October 30, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/REGN.

 Case Details